-77.If the holding of any shareholder remains the same but the percentage of shareholding or voting rights of the total paid up share capital of the target company changes due to some corporate actions like buyback or preferential allotment, whether the shareholder is required to make disclosure of the change in shareholding disclosure under regulation 29(2) of Takeover Regulations, 2011?6
+77. If the holding of any shareholder remains the same but the percentage of shareholding or voting rights of the total paid up share capital of the target company changes due to some corporate actions like buyback or preferential

 No. Any change in shareholding or voting rights of a shareholders of a company pursuant to corporate actions like buyback or preferential allotment would not require a disclosure under regulation 29(2) of Takeover Regulations, 2011.